drinkbird/drinkbird.github.io/about.md

 It's not meant to be that way.
 We can do better.

-In this blog I distill some of my knowledge from the industry and literature, with the intent to motivate and inspire both new and seasoned techies to actively plan and manage their professional life, reinforce both their technical and soft skills, and help them become the best version of themselves.
+In this blog I distill some of my thoughts and experiences from the tech industry and literature, with the intent to motivate and inspire both new and seasoned techies to actively plan and manage their professional life, reinforce both their technical and soft skills, and help them become the best version of themselves.

 #### Technologies